ankit-rathi/AR-Talks/D&AI/data-management-future.md

 ### Question

-Why do AI initiatives expose so many hidden problems?
+Why do AI projects expose so many problems?

 ### Visual